lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ### My contribution

-- i develop the human compactness metric
+I make two main contributions to the literature.

-- i use MCMC to measure spatial diversity
+I am the first to measure the relationship between district compactness and spatial diversity.
+A lot of work has focused on the relationship between compactness and electoral outcomes such as partisan bias and responsiveness.
-- first to measure relationship between compactness and normative outcomes?
+But to my knowledge, I am the first using an MCMC approach to measure the effect of compactness on a non-electoral outcome.

-- at the very least, first to measure relationship between compactness and spatial diversity
+I also develop a new compactness metric that improves upon previous point-based measures (e.g. \citeapos{cm2010} bizarreness and \citeapos{fh2011} relative proximity index) by incorporating a notion of travel times.
+I show that optimising over my compactness metric results in more homogeneous districts, with positive implications for political participation and electoral responsiveness.

 ## Theoretical stuff